penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/03_enable_open_ai_model.md

     ![Launch Azure AI Foundry Portal](./images/04_04_launch_azure_ai_foundry_portal.png "Launch Azure AI Foundry Portal")

-1. Deploy a new model into your Azure OpenAI instance by clicking the  `Create new deployment -> From base models`
+1. In the Azure AI Foundry portal, go to the **Chat playground**.
+Click `Create new deployment -> From base models` to deploy a new model.

     ![Create New Deployment - From base model](./images/04_05_create_new_deployment_from_base_model.png "Create new deployment - from base model")